 Where, O death, is your victory?
 Where, O death, is your sting?
 1 Corinthians 15:55

 Rejoice with our brothers and sisters in Budapest, Hungary who, for many years, had to practice their faith in the dark.
 I visited this very square years ago as a high school student, never imagining that faith would one day be openly celebrated here.
-On April 4, 2010, over 1,300 young people, all of them members of Faith Church, celebrated Resurrection Sunday.
+On April 4, 2010, over 1,300 young people (and a few of us older types who impressively got their groove on) all of them members of Faith Church, celebrated Resurrection Sunday.

 This dance inspired more dances all around the world.
 May you join in the dance of the Resurrection because